strongloop/strongloop.com2/_posts/2018-03-30-serving-a-progressive-web-app-from-loopback.md

 $ npm run generate-csr
 ```

 Optionally, install the self-signed certificate (`server/private/localhost.cert.pem`) as trusted by your computer.
+The steps needed for this will vary by operating system.
+If you skip this step then your web browser will warn you that the certificate is not trusted and Lighthouse will fail your app on several audits.

 {% include tip.html content="[Let's Encrypt](https://letsencrypt.org/) is a free certificate authority that you can use when you deploy your app to production.
 The [`letsencrypt-express`](https://www.npmjs.com/package/letsencrypt-express) package can be used to manage Let's Encrypt certificates within Express apps and should work equally well for LoopBack apps.
 " %}